GilchristTech/hefoki/README.md

-The Hefoki Backend module connects other isolated Hefoki NodeJS modules, defines repeated tasks and logic for scraping and incremental static site deployment, and provides and command-line interface to these tasks.
+The Hefoki Backend module connects other isolated Hefoki NodeJS modules, defines repeated tasks and logic for scraping and incremental static site deployment, provides a command-line interface for these tasks, and defines an AWS Lambda function for cloud execution.

 ## [Frontend](https://github.com/GilchristTech/hefoki/tree/master/hefoki-frontend)